Social Media’s Effects on Self-Esteem

 Talking to Teens About the Truth Behind Social Media Content

-• Limit distractions by changing notification settings.
+- Reduce digital distractions by adjusting notification settings.

 If your child or teen fell victim to the negative effects of social media use, contact Social Media Victims Law Center today to learn how we can help you.